semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/DomainSpecification.md

 A Domain Specification is a JSON object that has 2 parts: a `@context` and a `@graph`.

 The `@graph` is an array that usually has 1 object.
 That object is seen as the root node of the Domain Specification (which is called the **DS node**, from a grammar point of view).
-It contains meta-information about the DS, along with data-matching conditions (`sh:targetClass` or `sh:targetObjectsOf`) and its properties (`sh:property`).
+It contains meta-information about the DS, along with data-matching conditions (e.g. `sh:targetClass`, `sh:targetObjectsOf`, etc.) and its properties (`sh:property`).
 It also contains an `@id` with an IRI identifying the DS, and in the best case, it should also be a valid URL that shows the content of the DS.

 There is a standard `@context` for Domain Specifications (See [Context.md](./Context.md) for details).
 If a DS uses other vocabularies besides schema.org, their namespaces are mentioned in the `@context` and their IRIs (should also work as URL to get the vocabulary file) are explicitly listed with `ds:usedVocabulary`.

-## 1. Example of a DS node
+## 1. Example

 ```JSON
 {